dannyhvalenz/Cool-MacOS-Apps/README.md

 # Cool apps for MacOS

 ## Video
-- [IINA](https://lhc70000.github.io/iina/) - The modern video player for macOS.
+- [IINA](https://lhc70000.github.io/iina/) - The modern video player for macOS
+- [Kodi](https://github.com/xbmc/xbmc) - Media player and entertainment hub for digital media

 ## Audio
 ### Music
 - [Lyricsify](https://github.com/mamal72/lyricsify-mac) - A simple Spotify lyrics viewer menu bar app
 - [Lyrics](https://github.com/onmyway133/Lyrics) -  A menu bar app to show the lyric of the playing Spotify song
 - [Carol](https://github.com/AnaghSharma/Carol) - A minimal and beautiful lyrics app for macOS
-- [Baritone](https://tma02.github.io/baritone/) - Spotify controls that live in your menubar.
+- [Baritone](https://tma02.github.io/baritone/) - Spotify controls that live in your menubar
 - [Spotify menubar](https://github.com/AurelTyson/spotify-menubar) - A macOS menu bar application with Spotify's current track informations
 - [TrayPlay](https://mborgerson.com/trayplay/) - An app for OS X that lives in your menu bar and lets you easily control iTunes or Spotify, without interrupting your workflow.
 - [menu bar for spotify](https://github.com/laaksomavrick/menu-bar-for-spotify) - A menu bar app for Spotify that display the currently playing track